britishlibrary/peripleo/README.md

 ## [<img src="https://github.com/britishlibrary/peripleo-lanc/blob/5e65ec35bfb0389bdc790d235898459c13a3abda/logos/pelagios.svg" height="20">](#) Editing Configuration Files on GitHub

 1. Navigate to your repository and click on `Code`, then select the `Docs` folder.
-2. Configuration is done principally in `peripleo.config.json`, but (optionally) also in `index.html`: click on a filename to see its contents, and then on the pencil icon to begin editing.
+2. Click on a filename to see its contents, and then on the pencil icon to begin editing.
 3. When you have finished editing each file, you need to type a *very* brief description of the changes you have made, and then click on `Commit changes`.
 4. After a minute or so, you can check your modifications by going to your publication URL.
 5. Now move on to the [Configuration Guide](./Configuration-Guide.md).